 With a serve-yourself bar and an array of (mostly) room-temperature food, you can create a relaxed atmosphere that makes people understand that the whole real point was to get together to connect for a little while and share a drink and something good to eat.

 Here’s how to put together your own Open House party.

 Time and Date

 Evenings are festive, but consider an afternoon party if you are including a lot of families with kids.
-A 4-hour time frame allows for a nice flow of people coming and going, and hopefully means that you will be able to spend some real time you’re your guests.
-Send an invite—either paper or online—with all of the details.
+A four-hour time frame allows for a nice flow of people coming and going and hopefully means that you will be able to spend some real time with your guests.
+Send an invite — either paper or online — with all of the details.

 Plan Ahead and Make Lists

 - Write down all tasks that need accomplishing, everything from brining the pork loin to buying flowers to stocking the bathroom with towels and soap.